anuragkumarak95/wordnet/README.md

     consumer_key = "xxxxxx"
     consumer_secret = "xxxxxxxx"
     ```
-1. run `Streamer` with an array of filter words that you want to fetch tweets on. eg. `$python3 twitter_streaming.py hello hi hallo namaste > data_file.txt` this will save a line by line words from tweets filtered according to words used as args in `data_file.txt`.
+1. run `Streamer` with an array of filter words that you want to fetch tweets on. eg. `$python twitter_streaming.py hello hi hallo namaste > data_file.txt` this will save a line by line words from tweets filtered according to words used as args in `data_file.txt`.

-1. To create a TF-IDF structure file for every doc, use:
+1. To create a `TF-IDF` structure file for every doc, use:

     ```python
         from wordnet import find_tf_idf